amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       specified, the default channel axis will be used.
 For DPU/NPU devices, this must be set to {} as per-channel quantization is currently unsupported.
 The default is an empty dict ({}).
-   -  **UseQDQVitisCustomOps**: (Boolean) If True, The UInt8 and Int8
-      quantization will be executed by the custom operations library, otherwise by the library of onnxruntime extensions.
-The default is True, only valid in quark.onnx.VitisQuantFormat.QDQ.
    -  **CalibTensorRangeSymmetric**: (Boolean) If True, the final range of the tensor during calibration will be symmetrically set around the central point "0".
 The default is False.
 In PowerOfTwoMethod